mSvcBench/muBench/Docs/Manual.md

 - http://<MASTER_IP>:30002 for Jaeger
 - http://<MASTER_IP>:30003 for Kiali

-In the case of a minikube Kubernetes cluster that uses Docker driver, you have to get the URL of the services by runing these commands from the host.
+In the case of a minikube Kubernetes cluster that uses Docker driver, you have to get the URL of the services by running these commands from the host.
 Each command requires a different terminal window as documented [here](https://minikube.sigs.k8s.io/docs/handbook/accessing/):
 ```zsh
 minikube service -n monitoring prometheus-nodeport
 minikube service -n monitoring grafana-nodeport